How to Plan An EV Road Trip This Summer

 How to Find a Charger On The Road

 Plugshare: First on the list is a well-known app and website called PlugShare.
 This platform and mobile app allow electric vehicle (EV) owners to locate and review charging stations.
-It provides a comprehensive map of charging locations worldwide, enabling users to find nearby charging points, check their availability, and read reviews from other users.
+It provides a comprehensive map of charging locations worldwide, enabling users to find nearby stations, check availability, and read reviews from other users.
 PlugShare also offers information on charging station types, connector compatibility, and pricing, helping EV drivers plan their routes and ensure access to charging facilities.
 The EV community widely uses the app and supports various charging networks.

-Waiting to Juice Up
+Waiting to Juice Up During Your EV Road Trip

 A Successful Road Trip In an Electric Vehicle Starts With Planning